Option 2: Rapidly Writing Program Learning Outcomes

 6. Seek Feedback on Program Learning Outcomes

-Send the updated program learning outcomes to the broader list of faculty members, instructors, and staff with a deadline for providing feedback.
-Some programs have also opted to seek feedback from volunteer students at this time.
+Send the updated program learning outcomes to faculty, staff, and students with a deadline for providing feedback.
 Provide the Guiding Questions for Reviewing Program Learning Outcomes within your email.
+Consider assigning particular module outcomes to different program members, while inviting feedback on all outcomes if they wish.

 You can either